-Kasper has also been largely responsible for one of the strongest Academy systems in Major League Soccer, bringing five Virginia and Maryland natives (Andy Najar, Bill Hamid, Ethan White, Conor Shanosky and Michael Seaton) through the ranks to First Team action.
+Kasper has also been largely responsible for one of the strongest Academy systems in Major League Soccer, bringing six Virginia and Maryland natives (Andy Najar, Bill Hamid, Ethan White, Conor Shanosky, Michael Seaton and Collin Martin) through the ranks to First Team action.
 Najar also became MLS’s first homegrown player to permanently move to a European side when R.S.C.
 Anderlecht of Belgium signed him in January of 2013.

-In placing an emphasis on young talent to build a team, United has seen four Rookie of the Year candidates in as many consecutive seasons, with Homegrown talent Andy Najar winning in 2010.
+In placing an emphasis on young talent to build a team, United has seen four Rookie of the Year candidates, with Homegrown talent Andy Najar winning in 2010.
 Pontius (2009 finalist), Perry Kitchen (2011 finalist) and Nick DeLeon (2012 finalist) are all first-round SuperDraft selections out of college that made an immediate impact in their respective inaugural MLS campaigns.

 Kasper has a wide variety of soccer experience as a player, coach and front office executive.
 During his playing career, Kasper was a standout forward at the University of Maryland, earning All-ACC honors while also serving as a member of the U-20 U.S. Men’s National Team.
-He played professionally for the Milwaukee Wave (1989-90) and the Pittsburgh Stingers (1990-94) and transitioned into Duquesne University’s first-ever men’s soccer coach in 1994.
-In 1998, Kasper was hired as the first vice president and general manager of the Pittsburgh Riverhounds (USL-1).
+He played professionally for the Milwaukee Wave (1989-90) and the Pittsburgh Stingers (1990-94) and transitioned into Duquesne University’s first-ever head coach.
+Kasper was named general manager of the Pittsburgh Riverhounds in 1998 (USL-1).
 The following year, Kasper led the organization to the playoffs and to Organization of the Year honors.

-Kasper lives in Ashburn, Va., with his wife, Lizzethe, and daughters, Alexandra and Isabella.
+Kasper lives in Ashburn, Va., with his wife, Lizzethe, and daughters, Alexandria and Isabella.